Wherein Rose plays for coin and Bosra has an annoying encounter with her past.

 Bosra pushed Rose into the common room in front of her.

 "Come, Pupper.
-Food first.
-Bath second."
-Bosra took two mugs of ale from the publican, bringing them over to a table by the back wall.
+Food first, bath second."
+Bosra took two mugs of ale from the publican, bringing them over to a table near the back wall.
 These tables, out of the way and a tad more in the shadows, happened to be fuller.
-People making space to accommodate another pair of traveling folk.
+People made space to accommodate another pair of travelling folk.
+A serving lad followed with a laden tray of foodstuffs.

-Sitting at the table, with a feast before her, Rose took a sip of the ale and promptly spat it out.
+Sitting at the table with a feast before her, Rose took a sip of the ale and promptly spat it out.

-Singing quietly under breath, Rose used a little home-taught magic trick to make the drink actually drinkable, doing the same for Bosra as the woman shoved her mug Rose's way.
+Singing quietly under her breath, Rose used a little home-taught magic trick to make the drink actually drinkable, doing the same for Bosra as the woman shoved her mug Rose's way.
 Not one for unnecessary words, the Highlander was.

 "Why are you going to Splendor?"